Winger Hall makes England squad return

 Depth is also highlighted, with Niall Evalds, Stef Ratchford, Welsby and Zak Hardaker all vying with Sam Tomkins at full-back and Paul McShane, Daryl Clark and Kruise Leeming all bringing different styles to hooker.

-There are also some notable omissions from previous squads, such as Hull FC half-back Luke Gale, Warrington's Gareth Widdop and Wakefield winger Tom Johnstone.
+There are also some notable omissions from previous squads, such as Hull FC half-back Luke Gale and teammate Jake Connor, Warrington's Gareth Widdop and Wakefield winger Tom Johnstone.

 Hall's club team-mate Jordan Abdull - a nominee for Man of Steel and debutant against France in England's end of season Test against France last season, is also left out.